ddc-java-20/trail-track-athalbig/docs/index.md

 Please avoid writing too much for the user story.
 In particular, if the way the user story is written makes it difficult to see the _who_, _what_, and _why_, then you probably need to re-write it more directly.
 (On the other hand, a user story should not simply be a re-statement of the intended user description.)

 Here is one (silly) example of an intended user, along with a user story.
-Please note not only the conceptual structure, but the Markdown syntax used.
+Please pin not only the conceptual structure, but the Markdown syntax used.

 * People who like to use randomness in their decision-making.